 The anterior cruciate ligament, or ACL, is a piece of tissue that connects your femur bone to the tibia bone.
 ACL tears are a common injury.
 Treatment often involves surgery to repair an ACL tear, followed by rehab exercises as part of your ACL recovery timeline.

-A torn ACL is tearing the anterior cruciate ligament, the piece of tissue that connects your femur bone to the tibia bone.
-Treatment may involve surgery to repair the tear, after which rehabilitation through physical therapy may be recommended.
-For cases of non-surgical treatment, rehabilitation to establish range of motion for the knee joint is necessary.
+For cases of non-surgical treatment, rehabilitation to establish range of motion for the knee joint is also necessary.
 Some types of exercises in physical therapy, such as cycling, are safe and beneficial for restoring use of the knee after a torn ACL.

 Following a torn ACL, you may enter a rehabilitation program to reduce pain and restore function to your knee.
-Bicycling, often on a stationary bike through physical therapy, can improve range of motion in the knee joint.
+Using a stationary exercise bike after ACL reconstruction can improve range of motion in the knee joint, according to Massachusetts General Hospital Sports Medicine.
 Because you may be unable to put much weight on your affected knee, rehabilitation works to regain some stability that might have been lost.
-Riding a bicycle improves circulation to the lower extremities and also works the muscles both above and below the knee, which can improve support for the joint, the Cartilage Health website explains.
+Riding a bicycle improves circulation to the lower extremities and also works the muscles both above and below the knee, which can improve support for the joint.

 Benefits of Bicycling